sleepingkingstudios/incunabulum/collections/_adventures/wellspring/03-devils-playthings.md

 name: Devils Are The Playthings Of Idle Hands
 slug: devils-playthings
 summary: |
-  The Silverstone Players uncover a sinister cult of demon summoners gathering beneath Wellspring, causing chaos in the markets and unleashing monsters below.
+  A charismatic warlock has gathered the idle sons and daughters of Wellspring's elite into a demon-summoning cult, causing chaos in the marketplace and unleashing monsters in the ruins below.
+The Silverstone Players battle imps and carrion crawlers, investigate and hob-nob with some of the city's aristocracy, and infiltrate one of the cult's Dark Revels on the night of the summer solstice.
+While the Black Sepulchre is dissolved, their leader (a Sherem warlock) escapes via treachery.
 characters:
   - name: Brother Nocturne
     slug: brother-nocturne
     details: |
-      The leader of the mysterious Black Sepulchre.
+      The leader of the mysterious Black Sepulchre, revealed to be a Sherem warlock.
   - name: Cyrene
     slug: cyrene
     details: |